 - IMPORTANT!
 If you are charged for printing, please be aware that any job sent to the plotter will be charged to your account.
-If your plot job fails due to printer malfunction or misconfiguration please bring the failed output, with the time, date, and your userID, to room 231, room 113, or place it in the room 116 mailbox of Steve Andariese within 24 hours.
-The charge will then be expunged from your account.
+If your plot job fails due to printer malfunction or misconfiguration please contact the School of Forestry Business Manager so the charge can be expunged from your account.
+You will be charged for the entire poster even if you cancel it but and only a small portion is output!

 - Please do not use dark backgrounds.
 These can be